-We met and spoke with all five people who lived at the service.
-We spoke with two members of staff, the manager and the two providers.
-We also spoke with one relative.
+We met and spoke with all nine people who lived at the service.
+We spoke with four members of staff and the registered manager.
+We also spoke with four relatives.

 We reviewed a range of records.
-This included two people's care records and medicine records.
+This included three people's care records and medicine records.
 We looked at one staff file in relation to recruitment and at the staff supervision records.
 A variety of records relating to the management of the service, including policies and procedures were reviewed.